 Management of PACT is vested in an Executive Board composed of nine members representing all counties.
 The Board includes an administrative representative of social services, public health services, community corrections, school districts, two parents (one parent of a child diagnosed with a serious emotional disturbance), and three members at large, one of whom is of a mental health background.
 The Board appoints a fiscal agent to handle and be responsible for safekeeping the funds of PACT.

-Beginning January 1, 2016, McLeod County Family Services became the fiscal agent for PACT.
-Prior to that, Renville County Human Services had acted as fiscal agent for PACT since January 1, 2006.
+McLeod County Family Services has acted as the fiscal agent for PACT since January 1, 2016.

 1. Summary of Significant Accounting Policies (Continued)

 B. Basic Financial Statements